 A good retention strategy can make for smooth running of the business.
 We understand the underlying beliefs that drive and shape retention measures.
 They have a huge impact of employee satisfaction and welfare which has a direct impact on employee productivity.

-So, we’re just here to take notes on creative HR policies from the unusual ones.
-In the name of innovation, some companies have chosen the road less travelled to build creative HR strategies.
+So, we’re just here to take notes on innovative HR policies from the unusual ones.
+In the name of innovation, some companies have chosen the road less travelled to build innovative HR practices .
 We wanted to examine how the world’s most innovative companies have pushed the boundaries of HR as we know it.

 4 creative HR policies from innovative companies